 - Boil a large pan of water and cook the pasta for 1 minute less than recommended on the pack.
 Drain.400 g (4 1/2 cups) dried pasta shapes

 - Whilst the pasta is cooking, heat the oil on a medium heat, in a large frying pan.
-Add the chicken, and cook until just sealed – about 5 minutes.1 tbsp vegetable oil, 3 large chicken breasts
+Add the chicken, and cook until just sealed – about 5 minutes.1 tbsp oil, 3 large chicken breasts

 - Add the onion and cook for a further 3-4 minutes until the onion is softened.1 large onion